 Using the Serial object is fairly easy.
 You have to initialize it first:

-This tells the Serial object that you want to communicate with a baud rate of 115200.
+.
 Remember to set the same transfer rate later in the serial console on your computer.
 Both partners in the communication need to have the same speed settings or you will just see garbage.
 If you want to send a message from your program to your computer you just this:

 Please have a look at a little difference between the first and the second line.
-The first uses a method called print and the second println.
-The only difference is that the later is adding a line break to the output.
+The first uses a method called print

 http://esp8266.github.io/Arduino/versions/2.3.0/doc/reference.html#serial